nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Clicking on contacts
 1. Clicking on contacts shown in the contact list

-    1. Prerequisites: WhereTourGo has at least 1 contact shown in the contact list.
+* Prerequisites: WhereTourGo has at least 1 contact shown in the contact list.<br><br>

-    1. Test case: Click a contact within the Contact Pane.
+    1. Test case: Click a contact within the Contact Pane.<br>
        Expected: Contact Card will light up for a short duration.
 Details will be displayed in both the display panel and the status message.

 ### Undoing operations
 1. Undoing changes consecutively

-    1. Prerequisites: Multiple contacts in the list, contact with name ‘Marina Bay Sands’ exists.
+* Prerequisites: Multiple contacts in the list, contact with name ‘Marina Bay Sands’ exists.
 Address book history set up by executing the following commands in order :
        1. `delete n/Marina Bay Sands`
-       1. `add c/att n/Singapore Flyers p/92345678 e/123@example.com a/30 Raffles Ave, Singapore 039803 ra/4`
+       1. `add c/att n/Singapore Flyers p/92345678 e/123@example.com a/30 Raffles Ave, Singapore 039803 ra/4`<br><br>

     1. Test case: `undo`<br>
        Expected: Previously added contact, `Singapore Flyers` is removed from address book.
 Undo success message shown in the status message.